intocities/ic-embed/README.md

 - [ ] Preview: when container comes into the view, add preloads for tour
 - [ ] Embed: are more preloads needed?
 - [ ] ApiCredentials: rename? this contains URLs already ... should hold tour picture url etc, too, after verify
+- [ ] Tour: provide ability to setup callback functions (instead of dispatching events to the iframe)